Ogoa/alx-low_level_programming/0x07-pointers_arrays_strings/README.md

 Task 4
 This program contains a function that locates the first occurrence of any character in a given set, in a given string.
 It works in a similar way to the strpbrk() function provided in the standard library.
 It returns a pointer to the byte in the string, that matches one of the bytes in the specified set, or NULL if no match is found.

+5-strstr.c
+Task 5
+This program contains a function that locates a substring.
+It works in a similar way to the strstr() function provided in the standard library.
+It finds the first occurrence of the specified substring in a given string and returns the pointer to the beginning of the located substring, or NULL if otherwise.

+7-printf_chessboard.c
+Task 6
+Thisprogram contains a function that prints a chessboard.